What are Black-owned banks and how to support them?

 One of the primary ways to support Black-owned banks is simply by doing business with them, either by opening an account or taking out a loan or line of credit.
 Another approach is to become an equity stockholder in a Black-owned financial institution.

 Some banks are seeing an increase in deposits in response to the #BankBlack movement, according to the Federal Reserve Bank of St. Louis.
-Companies that have chosen to invest in Black-owned banks include Netflix, which announced in 2021 it would deposit about $100 million — 2 percent of its cash holdings — into Black-led banks and other financial institutions.
+Companies that have chosen to invest in Black-owned banks include Netflix, which fulfilled its pledge to deposit about $100 million — 2 percent of its cash holdings — into Black-led banks and other financial institutions in December 2021.
 PayPal pledged $530 million in support of minority-owned companies and banks in 2020.

 A common misconception is that Black-owned banks only lend to minorities, which couldn’t be further from the truth, First Independence Bank’s Kelly says.